 Self-promotion, why not?

 In the Internet era, many ways to promote yourself.
 Sometimes quite disgusting to see people promoting themselves although they have only a few or small achievements.
 Today is the era of the culture of self-promotion.
 Many people try to become famous by approaching the mass media, usually by exaggerating the news.
 Over claim!

-Unlike the prophets, they became popular and have many followers because they convey moral force and the idea of truth.
+Unlike the prophets, they became popular and had many followers because they convey moral force and the idea of truth.
 Because of these, the prophets became role models for society.
 The proverb that says “silence is golden” is not valid anymore in today’s era.

-In the world of science, the self-promotion also happened.
-The following is a snippet from the website of Prof. Gerad ‘t Hooft on “how to be famous”.
+In the world of science, self-promotion also happened.
+The following is a snippet from the website of Prof. Gerad ‘t Hooft on “how to be famous.”

 You may consider the option of connecting your work with mystery topics such as telepathy and consciousness.
 Make outrageous claims of having solved long-standing problems.
 Of course, you expect that you will become famous, but unfortunately, only a few really good theoretical physicists have equations and effects named after them.
 This is because colleagues recognize their importance and since they want to give names to equations and effects anyway, they bestow the discoverers with that honor.
 The bad theoretical physicist, in anticipation, names his own equations and effects, and even his entire theories, after himself right away.
 The impudence to attach your own name to whatever you claim to have discovered is considered improper in science, and in practice, it betrays amateurism and incompetence.
 If a good theoretician refers to an equation to which colleagues have attached his/her own name, he/she uses a different description if available.